amanocha/GraphAttack_Applications/README.md

 # GraphAttack Applications

 This repository contains 3 main directories:
-1. **applications**: C++ benchmarks used to evaluate FAST-LLAMAs
+1. **applications**: C++ benchmarks used to evaluate GraphAttack
 2. **graphit_frontend**: frontend files from [GraphIt](https://graphit-lang.org/)
 3. **utils**: vertex programmable application common files and dataset conversion scripts to generate binary files

 The DECADES compiler, [DEC++](https://github.com/PrincetonUniversity/DecadesCompiler), was use to compile these applications.
-This compiler is coupled with the DECADES simulator, [MosaicSim](https://github.com/PrincetonUniversity/MosaicSim), which was used to evaluate FAST-LLAMAs by providing performance estimates.
+This compiler is coupled with the DECADES simulator, [MosaicSim](https://github.com/PrincetonUniversity/MosaicSim), which was used to evaluate GraphAttack by providing performance estimates.

 ## Applications